Flagsmith/flagsmith/docs/docs/advanced-use/flag-analytics.md

 Flag Analytics can also be helpful when identifying integration issues.
 Occasionally errors can creep into your code that cause multiple needless evaluations of a flag.
 Again, these analytics can help isolate these situations.

-## SDK Support

-We currently support Flag Analytics with the following SDKs:

-- [Javascript and React/React Native](/clients/javascript/).
-Currently enabled in version `1.2.2` and above.

-We are working to build integrate Flag Analytics with our other SDKs but happy to take Pull Requests!

 ## How does it work?

 Every time a flag is evaluated within the SDK (generally a call to a method like